What to know about the mysterious flying objects spotted in US skies

 If you ask Twitter, of course it is.
 Pointing the finger of blame spans from Trump being too lax with other countries’ access to US airspace, to Biden not being a strong enough leader to stop it happening.
 There’s also a lot of vitriol directed towards China.

-Since the US accused China of using a balloon to spy, relations between the two countries have somewhat deteriorated, with US Secretary of State Antony Blinken cancelling a planned trip to China..
+Since the US accused China of using a balloon to spy, relations between the two countries have dramatically deteriorated, with US Secretary of State Antony Blinken cancelling a planned trip to China.

-The US government has even gone so far as to warn other global powers about a worldwide surveillance project they believe China has a hand in, with UK Defence Secretary Ben Wallace telling The Telegraph, “the UK and her allies will review what these airspace intrusions mean for our security.
+The US government has even gone so far as to warn other global powers about a worldwide surveillance project they believe China has a hand in, with UK Defence Secretary Ben Wallace telling The Telegraph that “the UK and her allies will review what these airspace intrusions mean for our security".

-“This development is another sign of how the global threat picture is changing for the worse".
+“This development is another sign of how the global threat picture is changing for the worse," he said.

-While China has admitted responsibility for the balloon, it claimed it was a weather measuring device that had travelled off course.
+While China has admitted responsibility for the balloon, it claimed it was a weather-measuring device that had travelled off course.
+However, it has given no details on what company or government department was responsible for the giant balloon, the remnants of which are being sent to an FBI lab for analysis.

-Beijing also hit back this week, claiming that high-altitude balloons belonging to the US had flown over its own airspace without permission more than 10 times since early last year.
+Instead, Beijing hit back saying that high-altitude balloons belonging to the US had flown over its own airspace without permission more than 10 times since early last year.

 Should we be worried?